 Employed by David and Solomon before the coming of the Messiah King, the forms of prayer that are to follow in the next set of meditations lead in teaching us humility in the same way that the “multitudes that went before and that followed, cried, saying: Hosanna to the son of David: Blessed is he that cometh in the name of the Lord: Hosanna in the highest.
 And when he was come into Jerusalem, the whole city was moved, saying: Who is this?
 And the people said: This is Jesus the prophet, from Nazareth of Galilee.”

 These meditations of the Merciful Mysteries can be seen as most appropriate for use as the premiere meditation on Palm Sunday and the beginning of Holy Week, leading us directly to the Psalms and Gifts preceding the Joyful Mysteries to ponder with Mary the Annunciation of Our Lord.
-This meditation allows us to recollect the first reception of Christ Who of old was to come and will one day, come again.
+This meditation allows us to recollect the first reception of Christ Who was foretold of old to come and to us who believe in Him, will come again.

 On Palm Sunday of 2009, Pope Benedict XVI approached this dilemma experienced of old when asking the same in preaching: “When, at the gates of Jerusalem, Jesus mounts a donkey, the animal symbol of Davidic royalty, joyous certainty erupts among the pilgrims: It is he, the Son of David!
 Thus they greet Jesus with the messianic acclamation: ‘Blessed is he who comes in the name of the Lord,’ and add, ‘Blessed is the kingdom of our father David that is to come!
 Hosanna in the highest!’
 We do not know exactly what the enthusiastic pilgrims imagined the coming kingdom of David to be.
 But we, have we truly understood the message of Jesus, the Son of David?
 Have we understood what the kingdom is that he spoke of when he was interrogated by Pilate?
 Do we understand what it means that this kingdom is not of this world?
 Or would we like it to be of this world?”